-The 503 is not designed to reflect the credit.
-Utility determination of which months the credit applied (over a 12 month period, for example) could be complex and misleading.
-Further, since the ESCO performs the APP credit calculation, it knows the credit period and could provide it to DPS or the customer if requested.
-This approach can be revisited following implementation if the results warrant.
+At this point in time, the 503 is not designed to reflect the credit.
+Determining which months the credit applied (over a 12 month period, for example) could be complex and misleading.
+If a credit were to be reflected, it may be easier (particularly from an audit perspective) to show the entire credit, separate from the other charges, in the month during which it was processed.